dojo/docs/dojox/charting.rst

  * Miscellaneous:

    * **Pie** - Goes great with punch!
+   * **Spider** - A very effective tool for comparing multiple entities based on different characteristics
    * **Scatter** - Similar to MarkerOnly, yet capable to chart using gradient fields.
    * **Grid** - For adding a grid layer to your chart.